-Social Security defines ‘disability’ as the “inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or has lasted or can be expected to last for a continuous period of not less than 12 months”.
+The Social Security Administration (SSA) defines “disability” as the “inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or has lasted or can be expected to last for a continuous period of not less than 12 months”.
 The disability may be, but does not have to be, permanent.
 Even if your disability is not expected to improve, SSA will still review your case periodically.

 2. What kinds of benefits are there?

 There are several kinds of disability benefits for which a person can be eligible.
-Depending on the facts, you may be entitled to one of these benefits, or you may be entitled to more than one.
-The medical rules are the same for all categories, you must be just as disabled to qualify for one as for another.
+Depending on the facts, you may be entitled to one or more of these benefits.
+The medical rules are the same for all categories – you must be just as disabled to qualify for one as for another.
 The non-medical requirements are different for each category.
 SSA will generally have you file for the correct program(s).

 (D) Childhood Disability Benefits (CDB) – In order to be eligible, you must be a child of a person already receiving disability insurance benefits or retirement benefits, or who died while covered for Social Security.
 You must be at least 18 years old, and must prove total disability began before the month you turned age 22, and is continuing.
 The monthly benefit rate is based on a percentage of your parent’s rate.